felixpackard/cargo-test-changed/README.md

 # cargo-test-changed

-A Cargo subcommand that runs tests only for crates that have been modified in the current workspace.
+A Cargo subcommand to run tests for changed crates and their dependents.

 ## Features